Chris Brown Silences Rihanna Dating Claims After Following Her BFF On Instagram

 A post shared by ⚡️Fashion, Fame and Facts⚡️ (@celebrity_vice) on

 According to Holly Gozzip, the reported witness claims that Rihanna was seen entering the restaurant solo before later being joined by Chris Brown where the duo dined in a secluded area with other patrons.
-The source further notes that Rihanna and Chris were later seen exiting the restaurant together before making their way down to a recording studio next door through a secluded exit, although it’s unclear whether or not the duo may have been working on the same project.
+The source further notes that Rihanna and Chris were later seen exiting the restaurant together before making their way down to a recording studio next door through a secluded exit, although it’s unclear whether the duo may have been working on the same project.

 Pictures of @chrisbrown spotted last night in NYC entering a recording studio #TeamBreezy pic.twitter.com/Lgw9Qzzbvd